Construction Projects

 These projects are designed and built with coordination of the Maine Department of Transportation and the City of Auburn and includes Federal funds.

 • Main/Mill/Broad Streets Intersection Project – This project includes ADA upgrades, geometric re-alignments and pedestrian safety improvements.
 Project begins April 17.
 Daytime construction activities will take place between 9:00AM and 4:00PM and shall maintain one lane of traffic in each direction.
-Granite curb installation is substantially complete.
-Sidewalks are being graded and paved in sections.
-Roughed in with gravel as electrical bases and conduit are being installed.
+Project is substantially complete.
+Glidden continues pavement repairs the week of June 3rd.

 • Hotel Road Reconstruction - Lewiston Junction Road to East Hardscrabble Road.
 Project includes full-depth reconstruction of the existing roadway.
 This section of Hotel Road will include widened shoulders to match the rest of the Hotel Road corridor.
-Gendron awarded the project and will restart in spring of 2024.
+Detour using Kittyhawk Avenue will continue during working hours.
+Gendron continues to install drainage along the project limits and coordinate with utilites.

 MDOT Projects